flutter/flutter/HACKING.md

     * `skybd start` BUILD_DIR [url]
     * `skydb load` [url]
     * `skydb stop`
+    * `skydb start_tracing` # Starts recoding a performance trace (use stop_tracing to stop)
     * `skydb print_crash` # Symbolicate the most recent crash from android.

 Once `skydb start` is issued, all subsequent commands will be sent to the running mojo_shell instance (even on an attached android device).
-`skydb start` reads gn args from the passed build directory to determine whether its using android, etc.
+`skydb start` reads gn args from the passed build directory to determine whether its using android, for example.

 * ``./sky/tools/test_sky --debug``
   * This runs the tests against ``//out/Debug``.
 If you want to run against